-Abilities: Brawl (maul) 5, Hunt (seals) 3, Athletics (swimming) 3, Shapeshift (Mammals) 5, Jotunn Affinity with the Sea (mists) 2, Gift (physical) 3, Second Sight (invisible) 3
+Abilities: Brawl (maul) 5, Hunt (seals) 3, Athletics (swimming) 3, Shapeshift (Mammals) 5, Jotunn Affinity with the Sea (mists) 2, Gift (physical) 3, Second Sight (invisible) 3 the crowd is indeed uncanny.

-Description: In her natural form Vígdís is eight and a half feet tall.
-However, among humans she the crowd is indeed uncanny.
 At each victory the bear throws the bodies of the dead dogs from the pit in the direction of their former owners, she then bellows her contempt.
 An animal ken roll of 3+ will confirm that its behaviour is not that of an animal.
 If a character with Second Sight asks, they are allowed a Per + Second Sight roll against an EF of 9.
 Success shows the face of Vígdís over that of the bear.